pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 4. Execute first partnership
 5. Scale successful partnerships

 Partnerships are not just transactions; they are relationships.
-Invest in building strong, mutually beneficial partnerships that create value for all stakeholdersâ€”us, our partners, and our customers.
+Invest in building strong, mutually beneficial partnerships that create value for all stakeholders—us, our partners, and our customers.

 ## Cross-References
 -   [See Volume II, Chapter 7: Entity Formation & Compliance Bible] - Legal structures.